jiaozi158/UnityRefractionURP/README.md

 Limitation
 ------------
 - Will not handle recursive refraction.
+- Other transparent objects will not appear in refraction.
-- Does not support rough refraction.
-(Color Pyramid Custom Renderer Feature needed)
+- Does not support rough refraction. ([Color Pyramid](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@12.0/manual/Custom-Pass-buffers-pyramids.html) Custom Renderer Feature needed)
 - Does not support transparent shadow.
 (Dithered Transparent Shadow in Shader Graph?)

 License